mikaelvesavuori/minibook-better-apis/quality/test-automation-in-ci.md

 See [`tests/integration/index.ts`](https://github.com/mikaelvesavuori/better-apis-workshop/blob/main/tests/integration/index.ts).

 **🎯 Example 5**: See [`.github/workflows/main.yml`](https://github.com/mikaelvesavuori/better-apis-workshop/blob/main/.github/workflows/main.yml) for the CI script.
+These scripts are not magic – get acquainted with them, and just as with regular code, make these easy to read and understand.

-You'll see all the overall steps covered:
+You'll see all the overall steps covered sequentially (I've cut out all non-name information):

 ```
 - name: License check